darraghoriordan/use-miller/apps/backend-e2e/README.md

 # End to end tests for backend apis

-This project contains tests you can run but they DO have I/O. They are not unit tests.
+This project contains tests you can run, but they do have I/O. They are not unit tests.
 They are end to end tests.

 To run the tests, you need to have a running backend.